VitaliyLV/QuidditchScore/README.md

-A simple html + JS project for keeping Quiddich score
+A simple HTML + Vanilla JavaScript project for keeping score of Quidditch game.